The Emergency Medicine Blog

 Rising Demand and Overcrowding

 The growing demand for emergency services is driven by multiple factors.
 An ageing population with multiple long-term conditions, difficulties accessing primary care, and the aftermath of the COVID-19 pandemic have all contributed to increasing attendances at EDs.
-Additionally, delayed discharges and a shortage of inpatient beds result in ‘exit block’, where patients who require hospital admission remain in the ED for extended periods, exacerbating overcrowding.
+Additionally, delayed discharges and a shortage of inpatient beds result in “exit block”, where patients who require hospital admission remain in the ED for extended periods, exacerbating overcrowding and limiting capacity for new arrivals.

 The Impact on Healthcare Professionals